otaviomrosa/InCollege/README.md

 It allows users to:
 - Create an account (with validation rules)
 - Log in with an existing account
-- Search for jobs (placeholder feature)
+- Search and apply for jobs
 - Find and connect with other users
 - Send and see connection requests
 - Create and edit personal profiles
 - Learn new skills (placeholder feature)
+- Send and receive messages
 - Logout and return to the initial menu
 - Exit the application safely while saving account data